 The turn of the century marked continued growth and expansion of the Y’s programs and facilities.
 In 1910, the Y partnered with Sears, Roebuck and Co. to offer recreational facilities for its workers.
-English and “Americanization” classes were offered for the city’s immigrants and the first welcome center for Chicago newcomers was established in the African-American community with support from Sears executive Julius Rosenwald.
-Today, this welcome center is known as the Wabash YMCA.
-Five years after its inception the Wabash Avenue YMCA organized the first Association for the Study of Negro Life and History, this eventually led to the 1926 inauguration of Black History Month.
+English classes were offered for the city’s immigrants and the first welcome center for Chicago newcomers was established in the African-American community with support from Sears executive Julius Rosenwald.
+Later, this welcome center became the Wabash YMCA.
+Five years after its inception, the Wabash Avenue YMCA organized the first Association for the Study of Negro Life and History, which eventually led to the 1926 inauguration of Black History Month.

 By the 1920s, the Y expanded with camps such as Camp Duncan, Hastings Lake, Camp Nawakwa and Camp Pinewood.
 New centers were built in Roseland, Irving Park and Lincoln-Belmont.

-In 1931, a donation from the publisher of the Chicago Daily News helped build the Lawson Hotel, now known as the Lawson House.
+In 1931, a donation from the publisher of the Chicago Daily News helped build the Lawson Hotel.
 At the time, it was not only the tallest building in Chicago—topping off at 25 floors—but it was also the most luxurious; it boasted two gyms, an auditorium, rooftop garden, swimming pool, barber shop and four restaurants.
-Today it houses more than 500 residents.

 During this time, the Y’s business education programs blossomed into a formalized program known as the Central YMCA College.
 This college later became known as Roosevelt University.

-The Great Depression only underlined Chicago’s need for associations, like the Y, that aided the thousands of people left jobless and poverty stricken.
+The Great Depression only underlined Chicago’s need for associations like the Y that could aid the thousands of people left jobless and poverty stricken.
 In 1933, “Family Programming” was created, which allowed for the full membership of women and girls at Chicago YMCAs.
 Some of the early family programs included mothers’ clubs, parenting and fitness classes, and many other family activities.
-In years to come, YMCAs across the United States would model their own programs after the Chicago Y’s “Family Programming.”
+In years to come, YMCAs across the United States would model their own programs after the Chicago Y’s family programming.

 The 1940s also marked the Chicago Y’s move toward youth.
 In an effort to deter delinquent behavior, the Y offered expanded its educational programs such as tutoring and mentoring.